-those where Social Services will need to be informed and involved carer is going to put the child at additional risk).
+3 those where Social Services will need to be informed and involved

+Where a child has been harmed, is at risk of harm, or is in immediate danger, schools should make a referral to local children's Social Services.
+At the point of referral schools will generally inform parents or carers, unless there are compelling reasons not to (if informing a parent or carer is going to put the child at additional risk).
 Any such decision should be made with the support of children's Social Services.
 If a referral is made, Social Services will then make enquiries to determine whether any of the children involved are in need of protection or other services.
 Schools should not wait for the outcome (or even the start) of a Social Services investigation before protecting the victim and other children in the school.